takeshape/penny/README.md

 ### reCAPTCHA

-The following section describes how to connect ReCAPTCHA to your Deluxe Sample Project pattern in TakeShape using a generic REST provider.
+The following section describes how to connect reCAPTCHA to your Deluxe Sample Project pattern in TakeShape using a generic REST provider.
 To learn how to connect ReCAPTCHA to any TakeShape project, [check out our docs on using a generic REST service](https://app.takeshape.io/docs/services/providers/rest).